AmelaZekovic/networked-instruments-and-python/README.md

 ## 1. Overview

-The project illustrates a typical laboratory automation workflow where instruments are accessed and controlled remotely via TCP/IP.
+The project illustrates a laboratory automation workflow where instruments are accessed and controlled remotely via TCP/IP.
 The script provides the following functionality:

 - Establishes communication with VXI-11–compatible instruments.